jon-wade/wmas-todo/README.md

 Overview
 =========

+You can see the application live at http://jonwade.digital (http://64.111.99.99 in case there are any DNS issues)

 I put this application together to demonstrate getting up to speed with the Symfony3 php framework.
 I tacked this in the following way:

 * Started off getting to grips with the overall framework, by running through the tutorial available at http://symfony.com/doc/current/index.html.
 This involved quite a lot of setup and installation of the required software packages.